AlbionaHoti/AlbionaHoti/README.md

 I'm the developer advocacy lead at [zkSync Era](https://era.zksync.io/docs/dev/).
 Thanks to the open-source movement and contributing in any way possible, I'm where I am.
 I'm a bootstrapper; I love new challenges and providing actionable pathways for my team and me.

 I started in web3 with [Manta Network](https://manta.network/), and before that, I was a DevRel for a serverless framework called [Webiny (YC 21)](https://www.webiny.com/).
-Before this, I was a remote full-stack developer and an open-source/community builder.
+Before this, I was a remote full-stack developer & an open-source contributor & community builder.

 I started initiatives such as